elastos/Elastos.Carrier.Demo.Remoter/README.md

 Elastos.Carrier.Demo.Remoter
 ============================

-Carrier Demo is a demo application to show what can do over carrier network.
-It shows you can use this app to control each other via NAT traversal.
+Carrier Demo is a demo application to show what can do via elastos carrier network.
+It shows you can use this app to control each other even inside NAT traversal.

-## Feaures:
+## Features:

 The items for remote control currently includes: